 ChatGPT for Shopping

-At the end of September OpenAI went a step further by announcing the coming roll-out of instant checkout within chats, allowing users to buy products within ChatGPT.
+At the end of September, OpenAI went a step further by announcing the coming roll-out of instant checkout within chats, allowing users to buy products within ChatGPT.
 The checkout has native functionality with Etsy and (soon) Shopify as well as any retailer that accepts Stripe.
+Notably, Shopify merchants now have native ChatGPT commerce integration – making structured data and product feed quality critical for retailers on other platforms who risk losing visibility in this channel.
 This development further reinforces the trend of encouraging end-to-end, in-platform user journeys where shoppers do everything from discovery, comparison and purchase through conversational search.

 Microsoft Bing and Copilot